FNA-NET/FNA-Old/README.md

 ## Supported Platforms

 Since it's ported with .NET 6.0 from FNA, it should only support platforms which .NET 6 supports.
 Xbox One is supported by targeting .NETStandard 2.0.

-Android is not supported like FNA.
+Android is **supported** now.

  - Desktop PCs
    - Windows Direct3D